bogorad/bitvpn/README.md

-### I. The Core Concept: A Stealth VPN
+### I. The Core Concept: A High-Stealth Tunneling System

-The fundamental goal is to create a secure, private internet tunnel for a small, trusted group of people (e.g., you and your friends).
-However, instead of using a standard VPN protocol like OpenVPN or WireGuard, which can be easily identified and blocked by internet service providers or firewalls, this system is designed for maximum stealth.
+The fundamental goal is to create a secure, private internet tunnel for a small, trusted group of users.
+Its primary design objective is not speed, but **stealth**.
+It is engineered to be virtually undetectable by Deep Packet Inspection (DPI) engines and other network surveillance tools that are designed to identify and block standard VPN protocols.

-Its core principle is **camouflage**.
-The entire system—from finding the server to transferring data—is meticulously designed to be indistinguishable from mundane, high-volume **BitTorrent traffic**.
-It does **not** use the BitTorrent network for bandwidth or speed; it only uses its protocol as a disguise to hide in plain sight.
+To achieve this, the system uses the ubiquitous **BitTorrent protocol as camouflage**.
+It does **not** use the public BitTorrent network to transfer data or improve speed.
+It merely mimics the behavior of a standard BitTorrent client at every stage, from server discovery to data transfer, making its traffic blend in with the noise of global file-sharing activity.

 ---

 ### II.
 The Cast of Characters: System Roles

-There are three main components in this ecosystem:

-1.  **The Client Application:** This is the custom software you and your friends run on your computers or devices.
-Its job is to find the Exit Node, establish the secret tunnel, and route your browser's traffic through it.
+1.  **The Client Application:** Custom software run by each user on their device.
+It handles the entire process of finding the server, establishing the secret tunnel, and routing application traffic (e.g., from a web browser) through it.

-2.  **The Exit Node Server:** This is a server you control, typically a cheap Virtual Private Server (VPS) running Linux in a country of your choice.
-It runs the server-side software, which listens for connections from authorized clients, unwraps the disguised traffic, and forwards it to the public internet.
+2.  **The Exit Node Server:** A server you control (typically a Linux VPS) located in a jurisdiction of your choice.
+It runs the server-side software, which listens for connections, validates clients, and forwards their traffic to the public internet.

-3.  **The Public BitTorrent DHT:** This is the massive, decentralized "phonebook" used by real BitTorrent clients to find each other without a central tracker.
-We use this public infrastructure as a secure and resilient way for your clients to discover the Exit Node's IP address, even if it changes frequently.
-We never ask it to transfer our data.
+3.  **The Public BitTorrent DHT:** The massive, decentralized "phonebook" used by real BitTorrent clients.
+We leverage this public infrastructure as a resilient and untraceable mechanism for clients to learn the Exit Node's IP address.

 ---

 ### III.
-The Secret Sauce: Keys & Daily Codes
+The Cryptographic Foundation: Keys and Secrets

-The system's security and stealth rely on two sets of secrets that you, the administrator, create and distribute once.
+The system's security is built on a foundation of four distinct cryptographic elements.
+You, the administrator, are responsible for generating and securely distributing the initial secrets.

-1.  **Asymmetric Keypairs (For Authentication):**
+#### A. Asymmetric Keypairs (For Authentication)
-    *   Using standard cryptography (e.g., ECDSA), you generate a unique keypair (a public key and a private key) for each person, plus one for the Exit Node.
-    *   **Private Key:** Kept absolutely secret by each person.
-It's their proof of identity.
-    *   **Public Key:** Shared openly within the trusted group.
-It's used to verify identities.
-    *   **Purpose:** This ensures that **only authorized users** can connect to your Exit Node.

-2.  **The Secret Salt & Daily `info_hash` (For Discovery):**
+- **What:** A standard public/private keypair (e.g., ECDSA) is generated for the Exit Node and for each individual user.
+- **Purpose:** **Authentication.** This proves identity.
+When a client connects, it uses its private key to sign a challenge, which the server verifies with the client's public key.
+This ensures that only authorized individuals can access the system.

+#### B. The Permanent Secret Salt (The Master Secret)

-    *   **The Salt:** You generate a single, long, random string of text (e.g., `a7d9...f4e2`).
-This salt is distributed once to all users.
+- **What:** A single, long, high-entropy string of text (e.g., `a7d9...f4e2`).
+It is generated **once** and distributed securely to all users **once**.
+- **Purpose:** This is the **permanent, static** root secret.
+It is never transmitted and never changes.
+It acts as the source material from which the system's daily dynamic secrets are derived.

+#### C. The Daily `info_hash` (The Dynamic Public Meeting Point)

+- **What:** A 20-byte code that is used to find the Exit Node on the public DHT.
+It **changes every day**.
-    *   **The Daily `info_hash`:** This is a 20-byte code that changes every day.
-Both the client and server calculate it using the formula: `info_hash = SHA1(The_Secret_Salt + Current_UTC_Date_String)`.
+- **Purpose:** **Discovery.** Both the client and server calculate this code independently using a standard formula:
-    *   **Purpose:** This code is the "secret meeting spot" on the public DHT.
-By using a code that changes daily, the system gains **forward secrecy**; even if the salt is compromised in the future, an adversary cannot find the IP addresses your server used in the past.
+  `info_hash = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String)`
+- The Exit Node announces itself to the DHT under this `info_hash`.
+Clients query the DHT for it.
+Because the `info_hash` is ephemeral and derived from a secret salt, it provides **location forward secrecy**: an adversary who compromises the salt in the future cannot discover which IP addresses the server used in the past.

+#### D. The Daily Obfuscation Key (The Dynamic Internal Secret)

+- **What:** A secret key used to encrypt the tunnel handshake itself.
+It also **changes every day**.
+- **Purpose:** **Payload Protection.** To prevent DPI from recognizing the structure of the XTLS handshake, we encrypt it before wrapping it in a BitTorrent message.
+This key is derived independently from the same source materials, ensuring it's different from the `info_hash`:
+  `obfuscation_key = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String + "tunnel_key_v1")`
+- This key is never transmitted; it's calculated by both sides and used to hide the handshake from prying eyes.

 ---

 ### IV.
-The Complete Flow: From Startup to Browsing
+The Complete Flow: A Step-by-Step Journey

-This is the step-by-step lifecycle of a connection, designed for maximum stealth.
+This is the lifecycle of a connection, layering all our stealth strategies.

-#### Phase 1: Dynamic Discovery (Finding the Meeting Spot)
+#### Phase 1: Dynamic Discovery

 1. A user starts the Client Application.
-2. The client calculates **today's `info_hash`** using the shared salt and the current UTC date.
+2. The client calculates **today's `info_hash`** using the Permanent Salt and the current UTC date.
-3. It connects to the public BitTorrent DHT and asks, "Which peers have the content for this `info_hash`?"
+3. It connects to the public BitTorrent DHT and asks for peers associated with that `info_hash`.
-4. The DHT network responds with the IP address of your Exit Node, which is constantly announcing itself to the DHT using the same daily `info_hash`.
+4. The DHT network returns the IP address of your Exit Node.
-5. If the client fails (e.g., around the UTC midnight transition), it automatically calculates **yesterday's `info_hash`** and tries again, ensuring a seamless handover.
+5. To handle the midnight UTC handover, if the client finds no peer, it automatically calculates **yesterday's `info_hash`** and queries again.
+The Exit Node announces on both hashes around midnight to ensure a smooth transition.

-#### Phase 2: The Cover Story (Establishing a Benign Context)
+#### Phase 2: The Cover Story (Behavioral Mimicry)

-1. The client connects to the Exit Node's IP address and performs a **perfectly standard BitTorrent handshake**.
+1. The client connects to the Exit Node's IP and performs a **perfectly standard BitTorrent handshake**.
-2. To defeat behavioral analysis, the client and server now engage in a **"bait data" exchange**.
+2. To establish a benign context, they engage in a **"bait data" exchange**.
-    *   The client sends an `interested` message.
-The server replies with `unchoke`.
+    - The client sends an `interested` message; the server replies with `unchoke`.
-    *   The client requests a few random pieces of a pre-shared, innocuous "bait file" (e.g., a public domain text file).
+    - The client requests a few pieces of a pre-shared, innocuous "bait file."
-    *   The server dutifully sends back the correct `piece` messages containing the bait data.
+    - The server responds with the correct `piece` messages containing the bait data.
-3.  **Result:** To any DPI system watching, this connection is now firmly classified as a **benign BitTorrent file transfer session**.
+3.  **Result:** Any DPI engine has now classified this flow as a **legitimate BitTorrent file transfer**, defeating behavioral analysis.

-#### Phase 3: The Secret Handshake (Building the Tunnel)
+#### Phase 3: The Secret Handshake (Tunnel Negotiation)

-1. With the "cover story" established, the client initiates the real handshake, hiding it inside the **`ut_metadata` protocol** (a common BitTorrent extension).
+1. With its cover established, the client begins the real handshake, disguised within the common **`ut_metadata` protocol**.
+2. It calculates **today's `obfuscation_key`**.
-2. It constructs its XTLS `ClientHello` message (the start of a modern TLS 1.3 handshake).
+3. It takes its XTLS `ClientHello` message and **encrypts it** with the `obfuscation_key`.
-3. It **obfuscates** this message by encrypting it with a key derived from the daily salt.
-This erases any recognizable cryptographic structure.
-4. It wraps this encrypted, obfuscated payload inside a `ut_metadata` request message and sends it.
+4. It **wraps** this encrypted payload inside a `ut_metadata` message and sends it.
-5. The server receives it, unwraps it, decrypts it, and responds by following the same process for its `ServerHello`.
+5. The Exit Node receives the message, extracts the payload, decrypts it with the same `obfuscation_key`, and processes the `ClientHello`.
+It follows the identical encrypt-then-wrap process for its `ServerHello` response.
-6. After a few back-and-forths, a secure, mutually authenticated XTLS tunnel is established.
-The DPI engine saw nothing but a plausible metadata exchange with a random-looking payload.
+6. After this exchange, a secure XTLS tunnel is established.
+This process defeats both **protocol anomaly detection** and **payload fingerprinting**.

-#### Phase 4: The Secure Tunnel (Using the Connection)
+#### Phase 4: The Secure Tunnel (Data Transfer)

 1. The XTLS tunnel is now active.
+2. All application traffic (e.g., an HTTPS request) is encrypted by the XTLS tunnel.
-2. When you browse a website, your client application takes the encrypted data packets from the XTLS tunnel and wraps them inside standard BitTorrent **`piece` messages**.
+3. The client wraps these encrypted XTLS packets inside standard BitTorrent **`piece` messages** and sends them to the Exit Node.
-3. It sends these `piece` messages to the Exit Node.
-The Exit Node unwraps them, decrypts the traffic via XTLS, and sends it to the destination website.
+4. The Exit Node unwraps the `piece` messages, decrypts the data via the XTLS tunnel, and forwards it to the public internet.
+This process looks like a normal, long-lived file transfer.
-4. Replies come back through the same process.
-To the outside world, this just looks like a long, slow file transfer, which is perfectly normal for BitTorrent.

 ---

-### V. Deployment Strategy: Bringing it to Life
+### V. Deployment Strategy

-1.  **The "Genesis" Event:**
-    *   As the administrator, you generate the secret salt and all the keypairs for your friends and the server.
+1.  **The "Genesis" Event:** As the administrator, you generate the Permanent Salt and all keypairs.
+You then securely distribute the following to each user:
-    *   You must distribute these secrets securely (e.g., using a tool like Signal, PGP-encrypted email, or in person).
-Each user gets their own private key, the server's public key, and the shared secret salt.

-2.  **The Exit Node Setup:**
-    *   Rent a cheap Linux VPS from any provider.
+    - Their unique private key.
+    - The Exit Node's public key.
+    - The shared Permanent Secret Salt.

-    *   Install the custom Exit Node software (a single binary file).
-    *   Create a configuration file containing its private key and the secret salt.
+2.  **The Exit Node Setup:** On a Linux VPS, you install the Exit Node software and a configuration file containing its private key and the Permanent Salt.
+You run the software as a service.
-    *   Run the software.
-It will automatically start listening for connections and announcing itself to the DHT.

-3.  **The Client Setup:**
+3.  **The Client Setup:** Your friends install the Client Application and a configuration file containing their secrets.
-    *   You provide your friends with the custom Client Application (a single executable file).
-    *   They place it in a folder with a configuration file containing their private key, the server's public key, and the secret salt.
-    *   They run the application.

 ---

 ### VI.
 Client Requirements & User Experience

-*   **Software:** The user needs the custom client application and a configuration file.
-No other special software is required.
+- **Software:** The user only needs the custom client application and their configuration file.
-*   **User Action:** The user simply runs the client.
-It will open a local **SOCKS5 proxy** on their machine (e.g., on port `1080`).
+- **User Action:** The user runs the client.
+It does not act as a system-wide VPN.
+Instead, it creates a local **SOCKS5 proxy** (e.g., on `127.0.0.1:1080`).
-*   **The Experience:** This is **not** a system-wide VPN.
-The user must configure their web browser (or other applications) to use the local SOCKS5 proxy (`127.0.0.1:1080`).
-Once configured, all traffic from that application is automatically and transparently routed through the stealth tunnel.
-This provides excellent application-level control.
+- **The Experience:** The user must configure their web browser's network settings to use this local proxy.
+All traffic from the browser will then be automatically and transparently routed through the stealth tunnel, while other applications on their system use the internet normally.

 ---

 ### VII.
 Security & Limitations

-*   **Strengths:** Highly resilient to IP changes, resistant to DPI and behavioral analysis, and provides forward secrecy for the server's location.
+- **Strengths:** Extremely high resistance to automated censorship and blocking.
+Resilient to server IP changes.
+Provides location forward secrecy.
-*   **Weaknesses:**
+- **Weaknesses:**
-    *   **Trust:** You must trust the administrator of the Exit Node completely, as they can see all unencrypted traffic.
+  - **Trust:** The administrator of the Exit Node has ultimate power and must be trusted completely.
-    *   **Centralization:** While discovery is decentralized, the Exit Node is a single point of failure and a potential bottleneck.
+  - **Centralization:** The Exit Node is a single point of failure for traffic.
-    *   **Not for Torrenting:** Ironically, you should not use this system to download actual public torrents, as that would mix your private, disguised traffic with real, traceable BitTorrent activity.
+  - **Not for Public Torrenting:** This system should not be used to download public torrents, as this would create traceable and risky network patterns.
-    *   **Complexity:** This is a sophisticated system requiring custom software, not a simple one-click app.
+  - **Complexity:** This is a sophisticated, custom system, not a simple consumer application.